 The two pine-canopied campsites nearby, both beautiful, offer different experiences.
 One is high, affording a sweeping view of the lake.
 The other is lower, close to the water.
 Both are on bedrock born of great mountains and volcanoes.
 Both are perfect for viewing the stars and for reflecting on your adventure into the Temagami wilderness at journey's end.

 BOOK THIS ADVENTURE!

-There are two excellent outfitters that provide exceptional trip planning, guiding and outfitting services for the Temagami area.
+There are excellent outfitters and ecolodges that provide exceptional trip planning, guiding and outfitting services for the Temagami area.
 For even more excitement, start your trip with a fly-in adventure.

 Cabin Falls Ecolodge - Enjoy adventures and retreats at Cabin Falls Ecolodge, located in Lady Evelyn-Smoothwater Wilderness Park, with well-known adventurers, Hap and Andrea Wilson.